meetecho/janus-gateway/README.md

 	sh install.sh

-to start the whole compilation process.
+to start the whole compilation process, or:

+	sh install.sh nodatachans

+if you want to disable support for Data Channels.
 The script will try to check whether you have all the dependencies installed, and then issue a 'make' for you to start compiling.
 If Doxygen and graphviz are available, it will also build the documentation for you as well in the docs/html subfolder.
-If you prefer not to build the documentation (or not to build it again and again every time you compile!) use the 'nodocs' option:
+If you prefer not to build the documentation (or not to build it again and again every time you compile!) use the 'nodocs' option (adding nodatachans too, if needed):

 	sh install.sh nodocs